-It’s my passion to empower more people to make things for themselves.
+It’s my passion to empower more people to make and mend things for themselves.
 I truly believe that by being makers, we also make our lives better in just about every possible way: more connected, more sustainable, more grounded, more satisfied, more joyous.